 The data collection technique is by using a questionnaire distributed via Google Form.
 The questionnaire in this study is an adaptation of the questionnaire used by Maulana & Hamidi (2020), which consists of 4 main parts, namely demographics, teaching and learning processes, lecturer capabilities/competencies, and facilities and infrastructure.
 Each item is a positive statement using a Likert Scale consisting of 5 scales, namely strongly disagree (1), disagree (2), neutral (3), agree (4), and strongly agree (5).

-The demographic section of the questionnaire consists of gender, and class of entry.
+The demographic section of the questionnaire consists of gender and class of entry.
 Meanwhile, the second section consists of 5 positive statements that measure students' perceptions of teaching and learning aspects.
 Furthermore, the third section consists of 6 positive statements that measure students' perceptions of lecturers' capabilities/competencies during online learning.
 The final section of the questionnaire consists of 3 positive statements that measure students' perceptions regarding the facilities and infrastructure used during online learning.
 Furthermore, the research data were analyzed using descriptive quantitative analysis using the percentage technique.

 3. results and discussion